 A counselor is aware of community resources that may help you reach your goals.
 He/she may also be able to help you become more aware of and more able to effectively use your own internal and external strengths and resources.
 These may include, among other things, your own personality traits, skills, spirituality and values as well as supportive friends, family members and groups you belong to.
 Many people tend to underestimate their own strengths and abilities.
 A good counselor can provide a more realistic and accepting view of yourself so you can make whatever changes you deem necessary and move forward in your life.

 LPC stands for Licensed Professional Counselor, and this license is granted by the state of Colorado.
-The requirements for this credential are very similar to those for the NCC, but ALL applicants must submit evidence of 2000 hours of counseling practice following receipt of the Master’s degree in counseling.
-These hours must be supervised by a mental health professional licensed in the state of Colorado, and must take place over at least two years following the degree.
-Many counselors who have Masters degrees in Counseling are in the process of pursuing the LPC credential.
+The requirements for this credential include having a master’s degree from a counseling program requiring coursework in counseling theories and techniques, ethics and professionalism, social and cultural foundations of counseling, human growth and development, career and lifestyle development as well as others, and also two semesters of a supervised field experience (practicing counseling with real clients under the supervision of a licensed therapist).
+In addition to that master's degree, the licensee applicant must pass a national exam covering all these areas and submit evidence of 2000 hours of counseling practice following receipt of the master’s degree.
+These hours must be supervised by a mental health professional licensed in the state of Colorado and must take place over at least two years following the degree.
+Many counselors who have master's degrees in counseling are in the process of pursuing the LPC credential.